Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 ### Semantic Table (Model Input)

 Contains no coordinates, no confidence, and no full-screen text dump.
 Every visible text region is already an element, so a separate text block would be redundant.
 The `type` field is present only when the parser deterministically identified the element; otherwise it is omitted, and the top-level `_guide` field explains the convention.
+The `control_type` field is omitted when it is `PaneControl` (the Electron noise value), so the model's context stays clean.
 There is no actionability filter: every detected region is included, and the model decides what is interactive.

 ```json
 {